munificent/craftinginterpreters/book/garbage-collection.md

 Now, finally, our garbage collector actually does something when the user runs a program without our hidden diagnostic flag enabled.
-The sweep phase frees objects by calling `reallocate()`, which lowers the value of `bytesAllocated`, so after the collection completes we know how many live bytes remain.
+The sweep phase frees objects by calling `reallocate()`, which lowers the value of `bytesAllocated`, so after the collection completes, we know how many live bytes remain.
 We adjust the threshold of the next GC based on that.

 ^code update-next-gc (1 before, 2 after)